rajatgirotra/study/cpp/CPP_NEW/boost/asio/1_README.txt

 asynchronous operations will need to register a handler that will be called by asio  (the thread in which the handler is called is provided by the user only by calling run() method on the io_context object).
 Note that the handler signature can be different depending on the async operation you are trying to perform.

 =======================================================================================================================================
 async operations are the basic building blocks as asio.
 Async Op is started by an initiating function. and the callback handlers are called completion handlers.
-If an initating function requires temporary resources like memory, file descriptor, thread etc.. these resources must be released before calling the corresponding completion handler. this way we can avoid peak resource usage when a completion handler again calls an initiating function forming a loop.
+If an initiating function requires temporary resources like memory, file descriptor, thread etc.. these resources must be released before calling the corresponding completion handler. this way we can avoid peak resource usage when a completion handler again calls an initiating function forming a loop.
 Example:

 socket.async_read(args.., process_buffer);